 Numbness and tingling during pregnancy are common causes of discomfort.
-These symptoms most often occur because of disruption of signal transmission along a nerve (peripheral neuropathy).
+These symptoms most often occur because of a disruption of signal transmission along a nerve (peripheral neuropathy).
 Check with your doctor or midwife before starting any treatment option during your pregnancy.
 In some cases, the numbness during pregnancy will improve or resolve after you deliver your baby.

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome (CTS) is common in pregnancy and can involve one or both hands - usually your dominant hand, if only one is involved.
-As reviewed by the Mayo Clinic, CTS symptoms includes numbness and tingling (pins and needles), and sometimes pain, in the palm side of your thumb, index, middle and part of your ring finger, your wrist and hand.
+As reviewed by the Mayo Clinic, CTS symptoms include numbness and tingling (pins and needles), and sometimes pain, in the palm side of your thumb, index, middle and part of your ring finger, your wrist and hand.
 Symptoms may be worse when you awaken in the morning.

 If you have CTS before pregnancy it may worsen during pregnancy.
 Symptoms tend to occur more often during the third trimester and usually improve soon after delivery but may take 1-2 years to resolve.
 The earlier in pregnancy symptoms start, the longer CTS takes to resolve.